hyndex/Autopilot/docs/en/msg_docs/BatteryStatus.md

-uint16 capacity					# actual capacity of the battery uint16 cycle_count				# number of discharge cycles the battery has experienced uint16 average_time_to_empty			# predicted remaining battery capacity based on the average rate of discharge in min uint16 serial_number				# serial number of the battery pack uint16 manufacture_date				# manufacture date, part of serial number of the battery pack.
+uint16 capacity					# actual capacity of the battery uint16 cycle_count				# number of discharge cycles the battery has experienced uint16 average_time_to_empty			# predicted remaining battery capacity based on the average rate of discharge in min uint16 manufacture_date				# manufacture date, part of serial number of the battery pack.
 Formatted as: Day + Month×32 + (Year–1980)×512 uint16 state_of_health				# state of health.
 FullChargeCapacity/DesignCapacity, 0-100%.
 uint16 max_error				# max error, expected margin of error in % in the state-of-charge calculation with a range of 1 to 100%